-In general, county rules allow residents to keep animals on their property, including cats, dogs, horses, livestock, and domestic fowl.
+In general, county rules allow residents to keep animals/pets on their property, including cats, dogs, horses, livestock, and domestic fowl (some restrictions apply).
 Animals may not be kept on a residential property for commercial purposes.
 There also may be setback, location and permit requirements for barns and shelters for animals.

 A residential property’s lot size also determines how many animals may be kept:

 There are no limits on how many may be kept on a property.

 - 3 to 4 = 12,500 square feet

 - 5 to 6 = 20,000 square feet